Beer Battered Onion Rings Recipe

 Hooray!
 I was sold on the idea when she told me she makes them in a skillet using only about a half-inch of oil!

 I used Vidalia onions because they are crisp, sweet, and very low in the typical acidity you find in onions.
 Slice them thin and separate the rings so they cook quickly.
+You can use any onion to make these rings, but if Vidalia onions aren’t available, I suggest using a sweet onion variety.

 Make The Simple Batter With Just 3 Pantry Ingredients

-Ok, maybe you don’t keep beer in the pantry, but most of us have flour and salt on hand.
+Okay, maybe you don’t keep beer in the pantry, but most of us have flour and salt on hand.
 As for the beer, choose one that has a flavor that pleases you; usually, a pilsner or lager will work best.
 Yes, you can use a non-alcoholic beer if you prefer, although any alcohol in the beer disappears during cooking.

-The biggest contribution beer makes to the cause of light, and crispy onion rings is carbonization, not flavor.
+The biggest contribution beer makes to the cause of light and crispy onion rings is carbonization, not flavor.
 The bubbles in the beer enhance the crispiness as they escape from the batter during frying.
 The carbonization in beer also makes the batter slightly more acidic, retarding the formation of gluten, and that helps keeps the batter from becoming tough.

 Whisk the beer, flour, and salt in a small bowl.
 I started with a cup of flour and beer and had batter left over.
 However, I needed enough batter to immerse each ring, so I don’t think I could have made any less.